seed-run/homepage/_docs/configuring-stage-variables.md

 ![Stages](/assets/docs/configuring-stage-variables/stages.png)

-In the example above, we have the stage variables based on the `production`, `dev`, and `newBranch` stages in our `serverless.yml` and we have the exact same stages in our Seed console.
+In the example above, we have the stage variables based on the `prod`, `dev`, and `newBranch` stages in our `serverless.yml` and we have the exact same stages in our Seed console.

 > The stage name in your Seed console should map to your stage variables